fdeblasio/pokeemerald-expansion/README.md

     - The corresponding TV report thinks a winning Pokémon came in last

 ## Changes
-- NOTE: This all assumes there are no rebasing errors
+- NOTE: This all assumes there are no merging errors
 - Wild Pokémon and Trainers have their levels increased to make grinding less of a pain
     - However, with the Exp Share now affecting all party members, this can lead to becoming overleveled
 - Decapitalization